ICAEW.com works better with JavaScript enabled.

 Death in service benefits

-If you are still employed by the ICAEW and paying into Group Personal Pension Plan, when you die, your beneficiaries will receive a lump sum from the life assurance scheme.
+If when you die you are still employed by the ICAEW and paying into Group Personal Pension Plan, your beneficiaries will receive a lump sum from the life assurance scheme.
 Further details and Expression of Wish forms can be obtained by contacting the Pensions Department.

 In some cases, your dependants may be entitled to receive a pension, this could include: